jrp2014/smuggler2/README.md

 -fplugin=Smuggler.Plugin
 ```

-The Plugin has serveral (case-inseneitive) options:
+The Plugin has serveral (case-insensitive) options:

 - `NoImportProcessing` - do no import processing
 - `PreserveInstanceImports` - remove unused imports, but preserve a library import stub.